Laura Claman Equine Solutions

-Training: Let's unlock the capabilities for you and your equine partner!
+Training: Let's unlock your capabilities!

 My philosophy of training centers around confidence, trust and safety.
 Ground work is just as important as riding.
 I use the German National Equestrian Federation principles of riding as a guide for my training for both horse and rider: